List of Prison Break characters: Michael Scofield

-Michael Scofield (played by Wentworth Miller) is the protagonist of the series and younger brother of Lincoln Burrows.
+Michael J. Scofield (played by Wentworth Miller) is the protagonist of the series and younger brother of Lincoln Burrows.
 He designs an elaborate escape plan and tattoos it to his body to free his older brother who has been framed for murder and sentenced to death via the electric chair.
 He successfully executes this plan, freeing himself, Lincoln and 6 other convicts, but ultimately fails to evade the police in Panama.
 In the second season of the series, the story continues to follow Michael, his brother and other escapees as they try to evade the authorities pursuing them.
 Away from the prison setting, Michael and Lincoln are frequently featured in scenes together in the first seven episodes.
 When they fail to retrieve L. J. Burrows before his trial, they decide to head to Utah to find Westmoreland's hidden money.
 Michael and Lincoln travel together, after the fugitives separate to accomplish each of their individual goals.
 Season 3 is centered around Michael breaking out of prison again, however, this time from the self-governed prison of Sona, situated in Panama.
 In season 4, he reunites with Sara after discovering her death in season 3 was faked, and she is part of Agent Donald Self's covert "A-Team", which is assembled to bring down The Company.
 Michael has low latent inhibition, a personality trait which allows him to notice things that others would not.
 This, along with his genius-level intellect, is what enabled him to break out of both prisons.
 He also suffers from a tumor of the hypothalamus, which causes nosebleeds, disorientation, and extreme pain.
 In season 5, he is revealed to be incarcerated in Yemen under a different name; Kaniel Outis.
 It is gradually revealed that Michael, along with a fellow prisoner named Whip, are undercover CIA operatives, but were betrayed by a mastermind agent known as Poseidon.